Þ Making decisions about your learning & doing self-directed studies

-2. Grade 9 TALONS learners who are in (outdoor) leadership 10 plan, implement and evaluate community service learning projects, cultural events, complete various certifications (e.g. First aid, canoeing, kayaking) and participate in retreat, adventure trip and one day fieldtrip(s) during their existing TALONS blocks as well as during evenings, weekends and Friday lunch meetings.
+2. In (outdoor) Leadership 10, Grade 9 TALONS learners plan, implement and evaluate community service learning projects, cultural events, complete various certifications (e.g. First aid, canoeing, kayaking) and participate in retreat, adventure trip and one day fieldtrip(s) during their existing TALONS blocks as well as during evenings and weekends.
 Thus, this course requires a commitment beyond regular school hours and a financial commitment to cover all related costs.

-3. TALONS will now extend to a third year and even a fourth year!
-TALONS learners in grades 10-12 will select the TALONS courses in which they will be able to succeed, including Planning 10, Independent Directed Studies 10-12, Biology 11, Chemistry 11 and Math Pre-Calculus 11.
-We will also offer IDS 11 and 12 and Philosophy 12 as separate courses.
+4. TALONS will now extend to a third year and even a fourth year!
+TALONS learners in grades 11-12 will select TALONS courses in which they will be able to succeed, including Independent Directed Studies 11-12, Life Sciences 11, Chemistry 11 , (Outdoor) Leadership 12, Urbn Studies 12, Social Justice 12, Geometry 12, Statistics 12 and History of Math 11.
 The Autonomous Learner Model will now extend into senior years, addressing the needs of gifted learners.
 Although priority for placement into TALONS blocks will go to past grade 9 and 10 TALONS learners, if space is available other gifted learners will be able to take TALONS courses, too.

 Visit TALONS @ GLENEAGLE for more information.